StarExec/StarExec/command/README.txt

 ---------------

 These commands are all used to delete primitives from Starexec.
 All of them accept a single parameter, "id."
-Delete commands all look like the following example...
+You may delete multiple primitives at once by putting all the ids in a comma-seperated list Delete commands all look like the following example.

-'deleteconfig id=5'
+'deleteconfig id=5,47,23'

 --deletebench -Deletes the benchmark with the given ID.
 REQUIRED: "id"